Djuju02/Workshop3/README.md

 We chose to make a PostgreSQL database.
 For that, we used pgadmin.\
 We created  user "decentralization_user" and we created a database owned by this user : "decentralization_workshop3".
-In these, we implemented our two .sql files, CreaPark and InsPark.
+Do not forget to add a password to the user like so "Password01" In these, we implemented our two .sql files, CreaPark and InsPark.

 ### APIs